isomerpages/govtech-stp/_atp-brunei/01a-atp-requirements-and-process.md

           <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.0;">a valid visa (for visa-required passport holders); and</li>
           <li style="font-size:16px; margin-top:10px; margin-bottom:10px;  line-height:1.0;">a mobile device with the TraceTogether app downloaded and activated.</li>
          </ol>
-      A visitor who does not have any of the above may be refused entry into Singapore by ICA.
+      Visitors who do not have any of the above may be refused entry into Singapore by ICA.
          </td>
  </tr>
     <tr>